Groendyke Transport: History

+In 2018, Groendyke Transport acquired all of the tank truck assets from McKenzie Tank Lines.

+The current CEO of Groendyke Transport is Greg Hodgen and senior vice president of operations is David Snapp.
+In January 2024, Joe Morrissey was announced as president of Groendyke.

 Terminals

 The company has terminal locations in Arizona, Arkansas, Colorado, Florida, Georgia (U.S. state), Illinois, Kansas, Louisiana, New Mexico, North Carolina, Oklahoma, South Carolina, Texas and Wyoming.
 They ship many different materials in and out of these terminals on a daily basis.
 They also have some international business.

 Company size

-As of 2010б the company has an annual revenue of $200 million and employs a staff of approximately 1,325.
-The company website list that Groendyke is the 6th largest tank truck carrier in the U.S.
+As of 2022 the company has an annual revenue of $225 million and employs a staff of approximately 1,250.

 Awards

-Groendyke is a seven-time recipient of the Heil safety award trophy.
+Groendyke is an eight-time recipient of the Heil safety award trophy.
 The award is presented by National Tank Truck Carriers (NTTC) with Heil Trailers International as a co-sponsor.